onierstrasz/FAQ/macOSXFAQ.md

 # Mac OSX FAQ

-* What are the Mac Mail keyboard shortcuts?
+## Q What are the Mac Mail keyboard shortcuts?

 See: https://support.apple.com/en-gb/guide/mail/mlhlb94f262b/mac

   CTRL-CMD-A -- archive mails

-* How to make hidden files visible?
+## Q How to make hidden files visible?

 	CMD-SHIFT-.

-* How to delete empty directories containing folders but no files?
+## Q How to delete empty directories containing folders but no files?

 	find . -type d -empty -print -delete

 	https://unix.stackexchange.com/questions/531618/find-empty-directoris-or-directories-with-no-files-in-them-recursively

-* I get “Operation not permitted” errors after running ssh to login to my machine.
+## Q I get “Operation not permitted” errors after running ssh to login to my machine.

 Add sshd-keygen-wrapper to Security & Privacy -> Privacy -> Full Disk Access

 https://superuser.com/questions/1615072/getting-an-operation-not-permitted-error-when-running-commands-after-to-sshing

-* How to Restore from Time Machine?
+## Q How to Restore from Time Machine?

 First do a clean install; then start the mac, and run Migration Assistant (in Applications>Utilities).

-* How to wipe a Mac (before giving it up)?
+## Q How to wipe a Mac (before giving it up)?

 - sign out of iTunes (pre-Catalina) or iCloud (post-Catalina)
 - go to System Preferences > Apple Id -- sign out, or turn off indivdiudal iCloud services